react-native-webrtc/react-native-webrtc-web-shim/README.md

 ## Requirements

-This library assumes you have an existing `react-native` application using `react-native-webrtc`.
+This library assumes you have an existing React Native application using [`react-native-webrtc`](https://github.com/react-native-webrtc/react-native-webrtc).

 ## Installation